 If any Federal contract, grant or other agreement is reimbursing facilities and administrative costs by a means other than the approved rate(s) in this Agreement, the organization should (1) credit such costs to the affected programs, and (2) apply the approved rate(s) to the appropriate base to identify the proper amount of facilities and administrative costs allocable to these programs.

 BY THE INSTITUTION:

 University of Rhode Island

 INSTIT UTION)

-1- atinallar
+1- aduraclary

 SIGNAT Patricia E. Casey

-NAME) 1
+(NAME) Conficher

-TITLE) Conticlier
+(TITLE)

 (DATE)

 ON BEHALF OF THE FEDERAL GOVERNMENT:

 DEPARTMENT OF HEALTH AND HUMAN SERVICES